-- Making relaxation a family activity can help your child feel more comfortable and use their relaxation skills more consistently.
-Pick a time when family members can practice together (e.g., before saying goodnight and getting ready for bed). - To set an example, you can point out to your child times when you can use deep breathing in your own life (e.g., "I feel stressed when the grocery store is this busy, so I'm going to take a few deep breaths before we go in.").
-If you notice your child looking anxious before or during an activity, you can also suggest they try deep breathing to see if it makes them feel better.
+- Making relaxation a family activity can help your teen feel more comfortable and use their relaxation skills more consistently.
+Go over the skills with your teen, then let them lead the way.
+Pick a time when family members can practice together (e.g., before saying goodnight and getting ready for bed). - To set an example, you can point out to your teen times when you can use deep breathing in your own life (e.g., "I feel stressed when the grocery store is this busy, so I'm going to take a few deep breaths before we go in.").
+If you notice your teen looking anxious before or during an activity, you can also suggest they try deep breathing to see if it makes them feel better.